modeset/-deprecated-api_pagination/README.md

 #    ORDER BY creators.updated_at desc LIMIT 2
 ```

-In cases like this, you must provide a `page_value` callback in the options, otherwise getting the values needed for the
+In cases like this, you must also provide a `page_value` callback in the options, otherwise getting the values needed
-next/prev pages won't work -- since it doesn't know which attribute to use, and it doesn't exist on the records we've
+for the next/prev pages won't work -- since there's no way to know which attribute to use, and it doesn't exist on the
-actually selected.
+records we've actually selected.

 ```ruby
 page_value_callback = ->(item) { item.creator.updated_at }